 • Loss of your vehicle (some state drug laws allow the police to take your vehicle if CDS is found in it)

 Criminal charges of drug possession vary according to the drug found and the amount.
-For example, if the police officer finds marijuana amoxicillin in your vehicle, you face a first offense charge of:
+For example, if the police officer finds marijuana in your vehicle, you face a first offense charge of:

 • Maximum 18 months in jail